 Numerous studies have consistently found that students who learn 3 languages have a reduced chance of contracting Alzheimer’s.

-Useful Phrase 7 – best for strengthening an argument by being specific
+7.A Phrase best for strengthening an argument by being specific

 Instead of generalising, enumerate or cite samples.
 For instance: